The Real Cost of Frozen Pipes and Why Prevention Pays

 What is the best way to insulate pipes in a crawl space?

-Foam pipe sleeves are the most practical and cost-effective option for most homeowners, running about $1–$3 per linear foot.
+Foam pipe sleeves are the most practical and cost-effective option for most homeowners, running about $1 to $3 per linear foot, with professional installation averaging $285 to $411.
 For extremely cold crawl spaces or areas with significant wind exposure, pair foam insulation with self-regulating heat tape for added protection.
 You should also seal foundation vents during the coldest months and consider adding rigid foam board insulation to the crawl space walls to reduce temperature swings.

 How do I protect outdoor faucets from freezing?